 AMS: Focusing on some of the operational challenges, what are the current demands from your automotive clients, what areas are they specifically looking at improving?

-NE: Challenges often centre around control, conformance and cost.
-When setting up production and supply chains to manufacture cars there’s a tolerance of error in there.
+NE: Challenges often centre around control, performance and cost ultimately predictable and stable supply.
+When setting up production and supply chains to manufacture vehicles there’s a tolerance of error (as with any supply chain) within the business model albeit incredibly small.
 Problems arise when something goes out of control of those limits for any number of reasons.
-Looking at current vehicles the level technology has gone up hugely in a car but the overall cost, over time, has come down and this has a lot to do with low-cost sourcing.
-Producing component in relatively low-cost regions.
-However, when that supply chain breaks down, you’ve got five weeks when you’ve got parts on water before they’re going to get anywhere near Europe.
-So, if you’ve got an error with a product from a test point of view, from a quality point of view, then you’ve got five weeks more material on the water that’s suspect.
-So, you’re then in a very chronic situation.
+Looking at current vehicles its clear to say the level of technology has hugely increased in a car however due to the competitive nature of the business the overall cost, over time, has been significantly driven down which low-cost sourcing strategies has played a major part by producing components in relatively low-cost regions.
+However, when that supply chain fails, you’ve may have several weeks of components that are in transit, more often than not on water (ship freight) if produced in Asia for example, before they’re going to get anywhere near Europe.
+So, if you’ve got an error with a product from a test point of view, from a quality point of view, then you’ve got a very short period of valuable time where those suspect items are being shipped to initiate emergency actions.
+When that situation arises, manufacturers face a chronic situation where firstly they must ensure replacement good material is accelerated to their manufacturing sites, which normally includes more expensive air freight, while identifying the cause and formulating and implementing a robust remedy is critical.
+One particular event I personally recall is when such a situation arose 10,000,000 euros additional air freight cost was incurred in a six-month period!

-In those types of situations identifying the cause is critical.
-The automotive industry learnt a lot from the aerospace industry in terms of traceability.
-So, there’s traceability tools now within automotive that enables car makers to pinpoint failure and cause.
+The automotive industry learnt a lot from the aerospace industry and others in terms of traceability.
+There are now traceability tools within automotive that enables car makers to pinpoint failure and cause accurately.

-It’s interesting looking at some of the new entrants to automotive manufacturing, Tesla, Arrival, Volta, etc. and their approach.
-They don’t have the same mindset of the traditional OEMs, they have a much quicker change management process and procedure.
-And they’re not adopting some of these big archaic procedures called advanced product quality planning is the industry standard, they’re coming in with fresh ideas.
+It’s interesting looking at some of the new entrants to automotive manufacturing, such as the new EV start-ups and their approach.
+Many don’t have the same mindset of the traditional OEMs, they have a much quicker change management culture and mindset.
+They’re coming in with fresh ideas and approach are shying away from adopting some of the big archaic timely and expensive procedures.
+They are taking a fresh and lean approach towards industry standards such as advanced product quality planning and developing much more lean and efficient methodologies of ensuring robust product development.
+Largely this is borne from the Tech backgrounds many of which come from.

-However, from my experience one of the challenges they have is getting enough components out of the supply chain.
-They don’t yet have the same experience of the supply chain that your Fords and General Motors.
+However, one of the biggest challenges they currently face is getting enough components out of the supply chain on time and in full.
+They don’t yet have the same experience of the supply chain that your large traditional car manufacturers have for example.
 For the new EV companies scaling up production can be a problem.
-They can design and build a production ready prototype very quickly but ramping up parts supply proves challenging.
+They can design and build a production ready prototype or even a facility very quickly but ramping up parts supply proves challenging.

-Arguably, they are ahead of the game with small, short procedures, processes, very lean organisations that quick to market, with quick decision-making processes.
+Arguably, it must be said, as they are fairly lean organisations compared with their established counterparts, they are ahead of the game with operating short procedures and processes and quicker decision-making processes that ensure they’re quick to market product lead times.
 This is reflected in their assembly strategy, which is fundamentally different as well.
-In some cases, they’re operating a CKD type operation, assembling the modules close to where the customer is located so there’s no need for big plants with a body in white, a paint plant, an assembly line covering stretching for miles.
+In some cases, they’re operating a CKD type operation, assembling the modules/vehicles close to where the customer is located so there’s no need for big manufacturing plants with a body in white, a paint plant, an assembly lines covering stretching for miles.

 AMS: Looking at data management do you see, data being more of a hindrance than a help for some companies?